k-cybulski/survivingdke/index.md

 ### Housing

-* Sign up with Maastricht Housing ASAP.
+* Sign up with [Maastricht Housing](https://www.maastrichthousing.com) ASAP.
 Housing waiting lists are done based on the time you've been registered.
-* A 'normal' student rooms runs about 250-350€ out of the centre, 350€-450€ in centre.
+* A 'normal' student rooms runs about 300-450€ out of the centre, 400€-500€ in centre.
 Expect to pay about 50€ more in your first year.
 * Room availability tends to be highest December-May; as most students finish their study then, coupled with low demand.

 ### Food